Danville Plant Completes First Truck Body Order

 Acquiring Arrow

-Putting Brazil on the Map
+Putting Brazil On The Map

-Great Dane built a new dry van manufacturing plant in Brazil, Indiana—an ideal location for serving Western and Midwestern trailer markets.
+Great Dane builds a new dry van manufacturing plant in Brazil, Indiana—an ideal location for serving Western and Midwestern trailer markets.
 The plant would then double its output in 1978 with the addition of refrigerated trailer production.

-Up to the Test
+Up To The Test

 Savannah Surges

-Ramping up Production
+Ramping Up Production

 Massive Expansion